EUR doesn’t surrender 1.37

 USD/JPY

 The ardour of the Japanese officials doesn't last for long.
 For a while we thought that the tradition would be broken by Abe and Kuroda.
-And if Abe still keeps his election pledges somehow, the Bank of Japan shows caution, which sharply contrasts the last year's activity.
+And if Abe still keeps his election pledges somehow, the shows caution, which sharply contrasts the last year's activity.
 Yesterday's meeting of the BOJ didn't bring any changes into the policy as the Bank is sure about economic growth and weak influence of tax increases on the consumer activity.
 The factors are such that the initial impulse for prices as well as for the economy has exhausted itself.
 The dollar/yen has been growing for the last few hours only due to the outside demand for risk.

 AUD/USD

-The keeps drifting between 0.92 and 0.94.
+The Aussie keeps drifting between 0.92 and 0.94.
 Yesterday it pushed off the support of the mentioned range.
 There is a feeling that it will manage to get to its upper side in the coming week as the Australian statistics look more and more reassuring.
 Certain turmoil has been caused by the revision of the consumer inflation rate.
 The change of the formula has left us with the expected growth rate of 4.2% against 2.4% in April and resulted in 4.4% in May.

 Leave a Comment.